 The fire spreads around corners.
 It ignites flammable objects in the area that aren’t being worn or carried.

 Delayed Blast Fireball.
-You can expend 1 additional mana or psi so the ball lingers at the point of origin as a glowing bead while you concentrate on the spell for up to 1 minute.
+You can expend 1 additional mana so the ball lingers at the point of origin as a glowing bead while you concentrate on the spell for up to 1 minute.
 If at the end of your turn the bead has not yet detonated, You can increase the damage by 1d6.
 When the spell ends, either because your concentration is broken or because you decide to end it, the bead explodes.

 If the glowing bead is touched before the interval has expired, the creature touching it must make a Reflex saving throw.

 On a failed save, the spell ends immediately, causing the bead to explode.

 On a successful save, the creature can throw the bead up to 5 meters.
 When it strikes a creature or a solid object, the spell ends, and the bead explodes.